 The first step in PCA is to pre-process the data.
 In particular, we first translate the columns of X to have mean 0.
-While this is important, for some situations it may not make sense, as we will see later on in this lab.
 The data may then be optionally scaled to remove discrepancies arising from different units of measure (i.e. centimeters vs meters), and we call the new matrix containing the centered and scaled data Y. In this lab, we will not have any scaling issues, so we won't address this issue any further.
+Thus we can pre-process our iris data simply as follows: